wow-maker/paper_cyclicality/README.md

 # paper_cyclicality

-main_data.dta is the data for the main analysis second_data.dta is the data for the sub analysis
+main_data.dta is the data for the main analysis, and second_data.dta is the data for the sub analysis